tearflake/symp-intro/docs/about.md

 ````

 Each stage is explicit, modular, and represented by its own symbolic language.
-Together, they make up the Symp framework — a computing substrate for defining and composing **frames**.
+Together, they make up the Symp framework — a computing substrate for defining, composing, and interacting with **frames**.

 ---